 - If desired, dust with mica powder.
 Here I used Pearl-Ex Apple Green.
 Bake for at least 45 minutes at the correct temperature for the clay that you used.
 If needed, seal with Varathane.
 (Plain polymer clay does not need to be sealed.)

 Of course there are other ways to make shank-backed polymer clay buttons.
 You can glue these same button backs on any cabochon with your favorite glue.
 (I prefer simple 2-part epoxy in the little tubes from the hardware store.
 Others swear by E6000.)
 Or you can embed other things in the back of the button which will act as a shank.
 Meg from Polymer Clay Workshop shows you how to make buttons with jump rings embedded in the back to make a loop or shank.
-And this tutorial from Bijut (in Russian) explains how to use wire loops in a similar manner.

 Another option is to use part of a covered button kit that you buy from the fabric store.
 They’re made from aluminum and are sort of bulky, but they will work.
 You might have to get creative in how you embed them in the clay, though.
 I think I’d hammer the backs a bit more flat before using, too.
 They do come in a variety of sizes and are widely available.